 We won’t be discriminating based on your accent

 We’re asked this question a surprising amount so we thought we’d include it here!
-Unless explicitly stated on the call sheet, any accent is fine for any character we list, and you shouldn’t be discouraged from auditioning if you have a non-English accent.
+Unless explicitly stated on the call sheet, any accent is fine for any character we list, and you shouldn’t be discouraged from auditioning if you have a non-British accent.
 If English is your second-language, we’d still love to hear from you, as long as you’re happy working in English and understand that as a primarily UK-based studio with a limited number of people, there may not be anyone else speaking your first language on the team.

 It can take a lot of time to record

 Recording a few lines of script might sound like it’s only going to take a couple of minutes, but it can take a while to set up your recording equipment, and usually it takes a couple of runs at a line to get it right.
 Sometimes you’ll send stuff to us that we aren’t quite happy with – it might not be a problem with the performance per se, but more that it just doesn’t quite fit in – that means you’re going to have to re-record the line, which means all the same setting up all over again.
 This is particularly important to bear in mind given that at the moment, Hanging Sloth Studios is not in a position to pay Voice Actors to industry standard amounts.
 We compensate our actors proportionately to the size of their role out of the allocated funds we raised in our crowdfunder, so we won’t know the exact amount you’ll be paid until the scripts are finalised in March.
 The least you will be paid is £15. (want to help rectify that?
 Become a Patron!)

 We won’t be discriminating based on the gender or trans status of performers